 One or more of the following factors may be considered for the ADM discovery and selection:

-- The AIoT device permanent ID or domain information.
+- The AIoT device permanent ID or domain information of AIoT Device Permanent ID.

 - The AF ID.

-Editor's note: The further investigation of factors for the ADM selection will be needed and other factors are FFS.
+NOTE: The AIoT Device Permanent ID is only used in the case that local configuration is used for the ADM discovery and selection.

 5.3.3 NG-RAN Node and RAN Reader Selection

 The AIOTF selects NG-RAN node(s) and optionally RAN readers.

-The AIOTF obtains the NG-RAN information (supported Area, RAN reader ID list, and, optionally, the location of each served RAN reader) via OAM.
+The AIOTF obtains the NG-RAN information (supported AIoT Area(s), and/or RAN reader ID list, and, optionally, the location of each served RAN reader) via OAM.
 The AIOTF receives an AIoT service request including the Target Area information from the NEF or trusted AF.
 Based on the received Target Area information and the NG-RAN information configured by OAM, the AIOTF selects the NG-RAN node(s) and optionally RAN reader(s).

 NOTE 1: The Target Area information can span the supported Area of multiple NG-RAN node(s) or can be a subset of the supported Area of a NG-RAN node.

-The AIOTF sends the AIoT service request to the selected NG-RAN node(s), optionally including the RAN Area information derived from mapping the Target Area information to the supported Area and/or RAN reader ID list, if selected, to assist RAN reader selection by NG-RAN node, either directly or through the selected AMF.
+The AIOTF sends the AIoT service request to the selected NG-RAN node(s), optionally including the RAN Area information derived from mapping the Target Area information to the supported AIoT Area(s) and/or RAN reader ID list, if selected, to assist RAN reader selection by NG-RAN node, either directly or through the selected AMF.
 If multiple NG-RAN nodes are selected, the AIOTF sends the AIoT service request to each selected NG-RAN node along with its corresponding RAN Area information and/or the RAN reader ID list, if selected

 If the AIOTF does not provide the RAN Area information or the RAN reader ID list in the AIoT service request to the NG-RAN node, then the NG-RAN node may use all available RAN readers.

-Editor’s note: NG-RAN and RAN reader information needs to coordinate with the RAN WG(s).
-Details are pending RAN WG feedback.

-Editor’s note: The AIOTF or AMF configuration of NG-RAN and RAN reader information over NGAP needs to coordinate with RAN WG(s).

-Editor’s note: It is FFS how NG-RAN transfers and updates its information to the AIOTF in indirect connectivity.

 NOTE 2: RAN reader ID is not exposed to the AF.

 If an AIoT service request includes AIoT device Identifier(s), the AIOTF may consider the last known serving RAN reader(s) from the AIoT device context to determine targeted RAN reader(s) directly.